NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             g.
 None of the above.

-        3.  []{#deployment_of .anchor}You are the network administrator
+        3. You are the network administrator for TreyResearch.net.
-            for TreyResearch.net.
             After an initial test deployment of DirectAccess, which reported no issues, you have now deployed DirectAccess across all remote users.
 Users are reporting a significant slowing of Internet access.
 What are the possible causes?
             (Choose all that apply.)

             a.
 During initial setup, you configured DirectAccess with the Quick Start Wizard.